United Kingdom: Health

-The modern system of universal publicly funded healthcare in the United Kingdom has its origins in the creation of the National Health Service (NHS) in 1949 is the primary healthcare provider in the United Kingdom.
+The modern system of universal publicly funded healthcare in the United Kingdom has its origins in the establishment of the National Health Service (NHS), which began operating in 1948 as the primary healthcare provider in the United Kingdom.
 The widespread popularity of the NHS has led to it being described as a "national religion".
-Healthcare in the United Kingdom is a devolved matter and each constituent country has its own system of universal publicly funded healthcare, although private healthcare is also available.
+Healthcare in the United Kingdom is a devolved matter and each country has its own system of universal publicly funded healthcare (NHS in England, NHS Scotland, Health and Social Care in Northern Ireland and NHS Wales), although private healthcare is also available.
 Public healthcare is provided to all UK permanent residents and is mostly free at the point of need, being paid for from general taxation.
 The World Health Organization, in 2000, ranked the provision of healthcare in the United Kingdom as fifteenth-best in Europe and eighteenth in the world.

 Since 1979 expenditure on healthcare has increased significantly.
 The 2018 OECD data, which incorporates in health a chunk of what in the UK is classified as social care, has the UK spending £3,121 per person.
 In 2017 the UK spent £2,989 per person on healthcare, near the median for members of the Organisation for Economic Co-operation and Development.

 Regulatory bodies are organised on a UK-wide basis such as the General Medical Council, the Nursing and Midwifery Council and non-governmental-based, such as the Royal Colleges.
-Political and operational responsibility for healthcare lies with four national executives; healthcare in England is the responsibility of the UK Government; healthcare in Northern Ireland is the responsibility of the Northern Ireland Executive; healthcare in Scotland is the responsibility of the Scottish Government; and healthcare in Wales is the responsibility of the Welsh Government.
-Each National Health Service has different policies and priorities.
+Political and operational responsibility for healthcare lies with four national governments; healthcare in England is the responsibility of the UK Government; healthcare in Northern Ireland is the responsibility of the Northern Ireland Executive; healthcare in Scotland is the responsibility of the Scottish Government; and healthcare in Wales is the responsibility of the Welsh Government.

 Culture

 The culture of the United Kingdom is influenced by the nation's island status, its history, and being a political union of four countries with each preserving distinctive traditions, customs and symbolism.
-British influence can be observed in the language, culture and legal systems of many of its former colonies, in particular, the United States, Australia, Canada, New Zealand, and Ireland, a common culture known as the Anglosphere.
-The UK's soft power influence has led to the country being described as a cultural superpower.
-A global survey in 2024 ranked the UK 3rd in the 'Most Influential Countries' rankings, behind the US and China.
+British influence can be observed in the language, culture and legal systems of many of its former colonies, in particular the United States, Australia, Canada, New Zealand and Ireland, a common culture known as the Anglosphere.
+Most of its former colonies are Commonwealth countries, bonded by a shared British inheritance.
+A global survey in 2024 ranked the UK third in the 'Most Influential Countries' rankings, behind the US and China.